HOME

 She believes in small towns, long winters, optimists, parades, and talking about feelings.

-She is currently serves as the artist-in-residence for the Washington State Department of Transportation and a civic designer for the City of Palouse
+She serves as the first ever as the artist-in-residence at a statewide government agency with the Washington State Department of Transportation and a civic designer for the City of Palouse

 ︎ ︎ ︎